vinejs/vinejs.dev/content/docs/guides/introduction.md

 ---
 summary: VineJS is a form data validation library for Node.js.
-You may use it to validate the HTTP request body in your backend applications
+You may use it to validate the HTTP request body in your backend applications.
 ---

 # Introduction